 What to Know

 If movie making isn’t your child’s “thing,” Apple Retail Stores also offer an Interactive Storytelling iBook Camp and Coding Games and Programming Robots.
-These fun, free workshops for kids ages 8 to 12 and are designed to make imaginations come alive.
+These fun, free workshops for kids ages 8 to 12 and designed to make imaginations come alive.

 Not only is space limited, but it is available on a first-come, first-served basis and each child is limited to no more than one (1) Apple Camp workshop.
 You may want to gauge your child’s preference between the Stories in Motion iMovie workshop, Coding Games and Programming Robots, and the Interactive Storytelling iBook Camp prior to signing up for a specific date.
 I can’t stress this enough, but should you find out you cannot commit or can’t make a specific date, please do the right thing and cancel your reservation allowing another child to benefit.
 Remember: KARMA.